dansanderson/mega65-welcome-guide/try-this-first.md

 RUN
 ```

 Once you have tried all of the demo programs, you will probably no longer want your MEGA65 to start the demonstration mode every time it turns on.
-Select the "Disable auto-boot" menu option to disable it.
+Select the "Disable auto-boot" menu option in the top-most menu to disable it.
 You can get back to this menu later by loading and running the program with these commands:

 ```
 LOAD "MENU"